 Wednesday, August 8, 2012

-The first group we met had Cadet CT Lee in it.
-He was one person nobody liked.
-But he knew how to angkat-bola with our platoon PC, so he managed to get by.
+The first group we met had Cadet CT Lee in it; he was one person nobody liked.
+But he knew how to angkat-bola with our platoon PC so he managed to get by.
 Lee appeared to have finally found what we were looking for.
-He didn't let on though, only to say as he hurried on, "Yes, it was not easy."
+He didn't let on though, only to say as he hurried on "Yes, it was not easy."
 Big help that was.
-Lee's self-preserving that way.
-I wished we had blanket-partied him when we had the chance.
+Lee was self-preserving that way.
+I wished we had blanket-partied him when we had the chance before we left OCS.

-That's a temple?
+That's a temple? we asked.
 Seah and I looked at each other and shook our heads.
-Seah and I were the outdoors type and got along.
+Seah and I were the outdoorsy type and got along.
 He had joined us during Senior Term from SAFINCOS.
-He was one person I thought was a natural sergeant; he could lead and command men.
-And lead by example.
+He was one person I thought was a natural sergeant, someone who could lead and command men.
+Or lead by example.
 But he was sort of folksy.
 At times, he negotiated rather then demanded.

-Both our groups decided to mark that so-called temple as the right target, exasperated as we were.
-We could check with the instructors later to see if we were correct.
-Maybe under all that lallang was once a proper temple that villagers went to make prayers and seek divine intervention.
-As it was our last landmark, the next thing we needed to do was look for the nearest instructor checkpoint to report in and get our next set of coordinates.
+Both our groups decided to mark that so-called temple as the right target... so exasperated we were.
+We thought we could check with the instructors later to see if that was correct.
+Maybe under all that lallang was once a proper temple that the nearby villagers went to make prayers and seek divine intervention.
+As it was our last landmark, the next thing we needed to do was look for the nearest instructor checkpoint to report in and get our next set of coordinates/objective to travel to.

 Mooi and Seah were not not yet done, so we went our separate ways.

-As we seemed to have veered off course trying to locate that temple, finding our way back took some time.
-We were still on low ground, so getting our bearings was quite difficult.
+As we seemed to have veered off course trying to locate that temple, finding our way back to our original location took some time.
+We were still on low ground so getting our bearings was quite difficult.
 And there was not a single high feature to be seen; everywhere were treetops.
-In any case, we soon found ourselves alone again on a quiet track.
+In any case, we soon found ourselves alone again on a quiet dirt track.
 Grass grew in the middle, which looked reassuring.
-It meant the track was once used by vehicles.
-Maybe they still do; it would reflect on the map.
-In other words, civilisation.
+It meant that the track was once used by vehicles.
+Maybe people still do, we comforted ourselves.
+It should then reflect on the map.
+In other words, the track implied civilization.

 Yeang was ahead.
 I had hung back to check my map.
 Suddenly, he was flapping his arms and getting all panicky.
-At first I heard a buzz, it then it got lounder into a whine.
-Under my breath, I uttered 'Oh shit, bees!' and hurried to where Yeang was.
+At first I heard a buzz.
+It then grew louder into a whine.
+Under my breath, I uttered "Oh shit, bees!" and hurried to where Yeang was.
 I then realised that I did not have the smoke grenade with me.
-We'd been advised to use it against aggressive insects such as these.
+We had been advised to use it against aggressive insects such as these.

 Fortunately for Yeang, he was still wearing a poncho as it had rained earlier.
-He began flapping it like a bird.
-From afar, he looked funny, as if he was trying to fend off a larger and invisible predator pecking relentlessly at him.
+He flapped it like a bird.
+From afar, he looked funny, as if he was trying to fend off a large and invisible predator pecking relentlessly at him.

 "Quick, where's the smoke?"
 I asked.
 "In the back pouch!"
 Yeang was almost screaming.

-I reached in and pulled out the grenade.
-More black bees were swarming.
-I quickly pulled the tab and held on, keeping my hand from the top.
-I needed to find wind direction first and cause as much smoke as possible.
-That done, I threw the canister down.
+I reached in and pulled out the grenade; more black bees were quickly swarming.
+I pulled the grenade ring tab and held on, keeping my fingers from the top.
+I needed to find wind direction first and let out more smoke.
+That achieved, I threw the canister down.
 Thick smoke swiftly bellowed out as if a geyser had suddenly opened up in that dirt track.
-It swirled around us.
+It caught wind and swirled around us.

-Yeang caught a poncho full of smoke and tried to crouch down and hide.
+Yeang scooped a poncho full of smoke and tried to crouch down to hide.
 I felt it was pointless as the smoke was very acrid and stinging, much worse than what the bees could do.
 And my eyes were already burning up.
-Run, I said, gesturing in the direction where the smoke was drifting.
+Run, I said to Yeang, gesturing in the direction where the smoke was drifting.
 Seeing no response, I had to half-drag him away.

-Fortunately, the swarm was not large and it soon dispersed.
-We didn't run too far away and was still in a cover of thin smoke.
+Fortunately, the swarm was not as large as I had feared and soon dispersed.
+We didn't manage to run too far away and was still in a cover of some thin smoke.
 I asked Yeang if he was alright.
 He said he got stung and felt sick.
 I too was stung - twice in the back and one near my eye.
 I didn't know if that was serious as my eyes were also being irritated by smoke.

 We had no signal set.
-The only solution was to locate that instructor location as soon as possible and not bump into anymore bees.
+The only solution was to find an instructor location as soon as possible and not bump into anymore bees!

-I fireman-lift Yeang when I could and laid him down when I got tired.
+I fireman-lifted Yeang when I could and laid him down when I got tired.

-After half an hour, I thought Yeang would recover.
-He facial color had returned and he didn't look that sick after all.
+About half an hour later, I thought Yeang would recover.
+His facial color had returned and he didn't look that sick after all.
 But he still claimed he was very ill and dying.

 Eventually, after an hour of plodding and struggle, I found the instructor location.
 It was a Land Rover sitting by the roadside along a metal (tarmac) road.
-I explained to the duty instructor there what happened and that my fellow cadet here (Yeang) seemed badly affected.
-He radioed in and quickly drove us to the Admin area by the coast.
+I quickly explained to the duty instructor there what happened to us and that my fellow cadet Yeang seemed badly affected.
+He radioed in and quickly drove us to the exercise admin area by the coast.
 By then my eye had become swollen quite a bit.

-Upon arrival, I could see my company OC and platoon commander gathered along with a gaggle of Admin people.
+Upon arrival, I could see my company OC and platoon commander gathered along with a gaggle of admin people.
 They looked concerned.
-As usual, my PC, Capt Ang, was critical of our failure.
+As usual, my PC (Capt Ang) was critical of our failure.
 "How come you guys so careless!"
-Well, it's not as if we were handling bees and dropped the! was my unvoiced reaction.
+Well, it's not as if we were handling bees and dropped them! was my unvoiced reaction.
 Plus, they came out of the blue.
 PC Ang may seem heartless with that remark but if you knew him, he was only being exacting.
-His favourite term then was 'Young man concerned...' - meaning we young men had to be built of sterner stuff and must be able to take all kinds of knocks.
+His fave phrase then was "Young man concerned..." - meaning we young men had to be built of sterner stuff and must be able to take all kinds of knocks.
 (Read more about PC Ang here)

-A while ago, he was aching as if dying.
-I also impressed upon the instructor how serious my buddy's condition was.
-And now, he was seemingly fine and less affected.
+A while ago, he was aching and dying.
+I also impressed upon the instructor how serious my buddy's condition seemed to be.
+And now, he was behaving fine and less affected.
 I shot Yeang a glare that could have sunk an aircraft carrier that day.
 It was to tell him what an asshole he was.
 He looked sheepish and avoided it.

-(At times like these, I wish I have a quick temper.
+(At times like these, I wish I had a quick temper.
 I would have jumped over and throttled him.)

-From that day on, whenever he saw me he would look embarassed and avoid me.
+From that day on, whenever he saw me he would look embarrassed and avoid me.
 If he had apologised, maybe I would have forgiven him.
 But he never did.
 That was the last time we ever topo-ed together.
 I was also wiser to his kind.
-He was someone who greeted everybody with a smiley "Hey buddy, how are you" regardless of whether you were close or not to him.
+He was someone who greeted everybody with a smiley "Hey buddy, how are you" regardless of whether you were close to him or not.
 I guess it was his way of disarming people.

-Poh Chiak, my previous bunk mate, was a bit more streetwise and was not so kind to Yeang after that temple incident.
-He would 'hentum' him whenever he tried to give excuse for not carrying his load or seemed to be skivving.
+Poh Chiak, my previous bunk mate (and JC mate), was a bit more streetwise and not so kind to Yeang's type after that temple incident.
+He would "hentum" him whenever he tried to give excuse for not carrying his load, or seemed to be skivving.

 Fortunately for me, my condition was worse or else both Yeang and I would have been accused of causing a needless emergency.
-My eye was swollen, the bee's sting missing it just by millimetres.
+My eye was swollen, the bee's sting missing it by just millimeters!

 PC Ang was concerned and insisted that I be sent to the nearest hospital for treatment and observation.
-Well, the nearest was Changi Hospital and that was where I was transferred to.
-Back then it was still in that huge colonial building where the wards came with high ceilings.
-Such rooms are cool and airy and were really something I liked sleeping in.
+Well, the nearest treatment center then was Changi Hospital and that was where I was admitted to.
+At the time CH was still that huge colonial building where the wards came with high ceilings.
+Such rooms were cool and airy: a place I really liked sleeping in.

-I stayed two nights there until my poisoned eye subsided.
-The hospital food tasted marvellous, reminding me of Cantonese dishes back home.
-I guess after four days of combat rations, any cooked food would seem good.
+I stayed two nights there until my swollen eye subsided.
+The hospital food tasted marvellous, reminding me of the Cantonese dishes my mom cooked back home.
+I guess after four days of combat rations, any cooked food would seem delectable.
 But really, I must give kudos to the chefs there.
 They changed my mind about hospital food and really made it difficult for me to return to the field after that.
 Besides, the pillow was soft, the mattress kind.
 And all I had to do was take that little blue pill and off to dreamland I would go.
-That trouble with Yeang was soon forgottten.
+That trouble with Yeang would soon forgotten.

 Previous story: Wake up Your Idea; Next story: The Call-Up